metal-stack/metalctl/docs/metalctl_switch_port.md

-## metalctl switch
+## metalctl switch port

-manage switch entities

-### Synopsis

-switch are the leaf switches in the data center that are controlled by metal-stack.
+sets the given switch port state up or down

 ### Options

 ```
-  -h, --help   help for switch
+  -h, --help          help for port
+      --port string   the port to be changed.
 ```

 ### Options inherited from parent commands